appelgriebsch/shuttlings/README.md

 This is [Shuttle](https://www.shuttle.rs/)'s collection of code challenges for learning backend development with Rust.
 The name is derived from [rustlings](https://github.com/rust-lang/rustlings), which is also a great resource for learning Rust basics.

-We've created a [channel on our Discord server](https://discord.gg/shuttle) where you can discuss challenges, provide feedback and talk to other problem-solvers.
+Looking to chat with other Shuttlings?
+Join the [Discord server](https://discord.gg/shuttle) to meet others, provide feedback and discuss the challenges.

 ## Why did we create this repo?